top of page

 Why ART.

 Art fosters critical thinking, persistence, and time management skills.
-I am interested in student-centered learning within a studio like environment, allowing students to experience the struggles and successes of the art making process through the eyes of an artist.
-Students work through their struggles as the teacher acts as the guide learning alongside each student, giving students ownership of their learning and artwork.
-Students learn to become active problem finders and solvers, self-monitoring and redirection skills, and creative thinking skills through collaboration.
+Using a student-centered learning approach in a studio-like environment allows students to experience the struggles and successes of the art-making process through an artist's eyes.
+Students learn to become active problem finders and solvers, develop self-monitoring and redirection skills, and develop creative thinking skills through collaboration.
+All while giving students ownership over their artmaking.
+It is truly magical.

 “The true purpose of arts education is not necessarily to create more professional dancers or artists.
 [It's] to create more complete human beings who are critical thinkers, who have curious minds, who can lead productive lives."